 The context in which we operate is diverse, challenging and global.
 The global anti-doping framework overseen by WADA is mature, well connected and effective.
-However, there are few all-encompassing sports integrity agencies internationally like ours charged with coordinating the national approach to addressing the manipulation of sporting competitions, keeping sport clean and fair and improving member protection in sporting environments, though more are likely to follow our lead.
-Our engagement framework enables it to leverage established and trusted relationships while exploring opportunities for new collaboration.
+However, there are few all-encompassing sports integrity agencies internationally like ours charged with coordinating the national approach to addressing the manipulation of sporting competitions, keeping sport clean and fair and improving member protection in sporting environments.
+Our engagement framework enables us to leverage established and trusted relationships while exploring opportunities for new collaboration.